mesosphere/universe/README.md

 }
 ```

-For the first version of the package, add this line to the beginning of `preInstallNotes`: ```This DC/OS Service is currently EXPERIMENTAL.
+For the first version of the package, add this line to the beginning of `preInstallNotes`: ```This DC/OS Service is currently in preview.
 There may be bugs, incomplete features, incorrect documentation, or other discrepancies.
-Experimental packages should never be used in production!``` It will be removed once the package has been tested and used by the community.
+Preview packages should never be used in production!``` It will be removed once the package has been tested and used by the community.

 ###### `.minDcosReleaseVersion`
 |Packaging Version|   |